 After setting the temperature and functions you desire, just relax.
-If the room temperature is higher than the set temperature, heating operation begins.
-During normal thermostat cycle operation, cooling and heating operations automatically change in accordance with set temperature, time and room temperature.
+If the room temperature is lower than the set temperature, heating operation begins.
+During normal thermostat cycle operation, cooling and heating operations automatically change in accordance with set temperature, time, and room temperature.
 (Heat Pump unit only)

 Night Setback Mode for Cooling and Heating

 Ductless Split Air Conditioner / Mini Split Air conditioners Heat Pump products offer wide versatility in solving your cooling and heating requirements.
 The Indoor unit (evaporator) is mounted inside the room, enclosed in a handsome space saving cabinet.
 It is connected to the outdoor unit (condenser) via refrigerant lines & inter-unit wiring through a 3 1/2" opening in the wall.
-Since no ductwork is required, installation is simple. fast & efficient.
+Since no duct work is required installation is simple, fast, and efficient.
 There is no need to use up window space or cut large openings in existing walls, which could undermine the integrity of your structure, and even pose security risks.
-Since the Rotary compressor is located in the outdoor unit, compressor operating noise is virtually eliminated from the indoor.
+Since the Rotary compressor is located in the outdoor unit, compressor operating noise is virtually eliminated from the indoor unit.
 The indoor unit has been uniquely designed to provide Whisper Quiet operation while delivering comfort throughout the room(s).
 In addition, rotary compressors provide efficient, powerful cooling at the lowest noise levels in the industry.

 For climates with moderate heating and cooling needs, Mini Split Air conditioner & heat pumps offer an energy efficient alternative to furnaces and air conditioners.
-Like your refrigerator, heat pumps use electricity to move heat from a cool space into a warm, making the cool space cooler and the warm space warmer.
-During the heating season, heat pumps move heat from the cool outdoors into your warm house; during the cooling season, heat pumps move heat from your cool house into the warm outdoors.
-Because they move heat rather than generate heat, heat pumps can provide up to 4 times the amount of energy they consume.
+Like your refrigerator, heat pumps use electricity to move heat from a cool space into a warm space, making the cool space cooler and the warm space warmer.
+During heating season, heat pumps move hot air from the cool outdoors into your warm house.
+During the cooling season, heat pumps move heat from your cool house into the warm outdoors.
+Because they move heat rather than generate heat, heat pumps can provide up to 4 times the amount of energy they consume!

-The most common type of mini split air conditioner heat pump is the air source heat pump, which transfers heat between your house and the outside air.
-If you heat with electricity, a heat pump can trim the amount of electricity you use for heating by as much as 30% - 40%.
-High-efficiency heat pumps also dehumidify better than standard central air conditioners, resulting in less energy usage and more cooling comfort in summer months.
-However, the efficiency of most Mini Split Air conditioner heat pumps as a heat source drops dramatically at low temperatures, generally making them unsuitable for cold climates, although there are systems that can overcome that problem.
+The most common type of mini split air conditioner heat pump is the air source heat pump which transfers heat between your house and the outside air.
+If you heat with electricity, a heat pump can trim the amount of electricity you use for heating by as much as 30% to 40%.
+High-efficiency heat pumps also dehumidify better than standard central air conditioners resulting in less energy usage and more cooling comfort in those summer months.
+It is important to note that the efficiency of most Mini Split Air conditioner heat pumps as a primary heat source will drop at low temperatures, generally making them unsuitable for extremely cold climates, although, there are systems that can overcome that problem.

 For homes without ducts, Mini Split Air conditioners heat pumps are also available in a ductless version called a mini split heat pump.
 In addition, a special type of air source heat pump called a "reverse cycle chiller" generates hot and cold water rather than air, allowing it to be used with radiant floor heating systems in heating mode.

-Higher efficiencies are achieved with geothermal (ground-source or water-source) heat pumps, which transfer heat between your house and the ground or a nearby water source.
+Higher efficiencies are achieved with geothermal (ground-source or water-source) heat pumps which transfer heat between your house and the ground or a nearby water source.
 Although they cost more to install, geothermal heat pumps have low operating costs because they take advantage of relatively constant ground or water temperatures.
-However, the installation depends on the size of your lot, the subsoil and landscape.
-Ground-source or water-source heat pumps can be used in more extreme climatic conditions than air-source heat pumps, and customer satisfaction with the systems is very high.
+However, the installation depends on the size of your lot, the subsoil, and landscape.
+Ground-source or water-source heat pumps can be used in more extreme climatic conditions than air-source heat pumps.
+Customer satisfaction with these systems is very high.

 ductless mini split air conditioner, samsung mini split, carrier mini split, fujitsu mini split,mini split wiki, lg mini split, mini split ac, sanyo mini split, trane mini split, daikin mini split, mitsubishi mini split, ductless mini split heat pump, ductless mini split, mini split reviews, amcor mini split, mr slim, ptac, lowes